 Therefore, the data that we choose to train models is just one important factor in the bias that the model might contain.
 On top of this, we need to add biased humans – the same humans that choose the data, program the model, and interpret the results, as those humans i.e. programmers and data scientists are biased.

 Finally, another relevant factor that influences bias is that minority groups are misrepresented in both data and the teams that develop these algorithms.
-Being aware of those existing biases might help us to take actions to help reduce bias in algorithms.
+Being aware of those existing biases might help us to take action to help reduce bias in algorithms.

 So, let’s take a deeper look at each of the mentioned factors.